A Perspective on Regularization and Curvature: Introduction

 \section{Introduction}

-The process of regularization and renormalization is well known to physicists studying Quantum Field Theories (QFTs).
-There are several textbooks with good expositions on the processes of regularization and renormalization \cite{IZ} chapter 8, \cite{Ry} chapter 9, \cite{Ti} chapters 18-21, and \cite{IASW}.
-Broadly speaking, regularization is the process of rewriting an undefined quantity in terms of certain parameters such that the quantity is well defined away from a predetermined limit of the parameters.
-The renormalization is the process of making sense of the regularized quantity at the limit.
+The process of regularization and renormalization is well known to physicists studying Quantum Field Theories (QFTs) and can be found in textbooks such as \cite{Ti} chapters 18-21, and \cite{IASW}.
+Regularization is the process of rewriting an undefined quantity in terms of certain parameters such that the quantity is well defined away from a predetermined limit of the parameters, and renormalization makes sense of the regularized quantity at the limit.
+There are many ways of regularizing a QFT, and little is known about how to relate different methods.
+Furthermore, solving a QFT for physical values after regularization is a local process.
+There is no known way to solve a QFT over a curved space-time background (i.e. a QFT that has been coupled to gravity).
+This paper shows a geometric way of conceptualizing the relationship between regularization schemes, and of local solutions to regularized QFTs.

-The dynamics of a QFT is defined by a Lagrangian density.
-The undefined quantities in this context are the values given by the Green's functions associated to this Lagrangian, where the Green's functions act on a fixed number of test functions.
-There are many different types of regularization processes commonly used, such as dimensional regularization, Pauli-Villars regularization, momentum cut-off regularization, $\zeta$-function regularization, and point splitting regularization to name a few commonly used schemes.
-The choice of which regularization scheme to apply to a QFT depends on the symmetries that need to be preserved for the QFT under study, and the ease of calculation of the scheme, among other factors.
-While the process of regularization is well understood, very little is known about relationships between these regularization schemes.
+Many different types of regularization processes commonly used, such as dimensional regularization, Pauli-Villars regularization, momentum cut-off regularization, $\zeta$-function regularization, and point splitting regularization.
+The choice of regularization scheme depends on the symmetries of the QFT under study, and the ease of calculation of the scheme, among other factors.
+These schemes are not equivalent to each other and very little is known about relationships between them.